dabamos/openadms-node/docs/source/configuration.rst

       "modules": {}
     }

-After that, fill the JSON objects with the actual configuration.
+Now, we can fill the JSON objects with the actual configuration.

 Loading the Modules
 ~~~~~~~~~~~~~~~~~~~
 Modules used for the monitoring job have to be added to the modules object in
 the ``core`` section of the configuration file.
-The control of a Leica
+The control of a Leica Nivel210
-Nivel210 sensor requires at least four modules:
+sensor requires at least four modules:

 - *Scheduler* for starting the observation,
 - *SerialPort* for sensor communication,